bskrainka/bskrainka.github.io/about.md

 ---
 ## About

-Benjamin S. Skrainka is a computational economist who has been a data scientist since long before there were data scientists.
+I am a computational economist and have been a data scientist since long before there were data scientists.
-He has worked on diverse problems which involve computation, data, and theory, such as estimating demand for differentiated products, forecasting, pricing, quantum cosmology, bioinformatics, and more.
+I have worked on diverse problems which involve computation, data, and theory, such as estimating demand for differentiated products, forecasting, pricing, quantum cosmology, bioinformatics, and more.
-Currently an independent data science [consultant](/consulting), Ben uses good judgment, humor, data, and math to help clients solve their problems and optimize their businesses.
+Currently an independent data science [consultant](/consulting), I use good judgment, humor, data, and math to help clients solve their problems and optimize their businesses.
-His academic background includes an A.B. in [Physics](https://phy.princeton.edu/) from [Princeton](https://www.princeton.edu/), an MSc and a PhD in [Economics](http://www.ucl.ac.uk/economics) from [UCL](http://www.ucl.ac.uk/), and postdoctoral research at the [University of Chicago](https://www.uchicago.edu/).
+My academic background includes an A.B. in [Physics](https://phy.princeton.edu/) from [Princeton](https://www.princeton.edu/), an MSc and a PhD in [Economics](http://www.ucl.ac.uk/economics) from [UCL](http://www.ucl.ac.uk/), and postdoctoral research at the [University of Chicago](https://www.uchicago.edu/).